Kia EV5 interior front seats reclining function

 Costs of Running How much does an EV cost?
 This depends on which one you buy, but whichever you choose, you may be surprised by how much you can save in the long run compared to a traditional petrol engine car.
 With competitive kWh pricing tariffs at home or through a public charging provider, electric cars (EV) are particularly cheap to run.
-Electric vehicles also benefit from low taxation and due to being viewed more favourably by the Government and local authorities, you are likely to see significant savings on congestion charge fees and parking.
+Electric vehicles also benefit from low taxation and, due to being viewed more favourably by the Government and local authorities, you are likely to see significant savings on congestion charge fees and parking.

 What's it like to drive an EV?